 Some examples include:

-- If a media server is detected to be failed, the corresponding signaling server elects another media server and tells all endpoints in the conversation to start using it.
+- If a media server is detected to be failed, the corresponding signaling server selects another media server and tells all endpoints in the conversation to start using it.
 This results in a short period of silence followed by resumption of the conversation.

 - If a call scenario component fails, the call is resubmitted to a new one along with basic state kept in corresponding signaling component.
 Calls on agent simply continue, calls in queue continue waiting, and only calls in IVR restart IVR menu from the beginning.

-- If an agent server fails, its duties are taken over by another agent server and agent desktop applications, upon attempt to automatically reconnect, are connected to that instance.
+- If an agent server fails, its duties are taken over by another agent server and agent desktop applications, upon an attempt to automatically reconnect, are connected to that instance.
 The impact is a several seconds delay in agent desktop operations with a “please wait, reconnecting” message displayed.

 Provisioning for spare capacity

 The system may have many component instances, but the actual load could use up all provided capacity, and at the event of a failure lead to overloading of the remaining components.